JOIN PES NOW

 Discussion Deadline

-When an issue of a PES Transactions has been published, a list of the papers in the issue is posted on the PES web site along with links to their abstracts in IEEE Xplore®.
+When an issue of a PES Transactions has been published, a list of the papers and letters in the issue is posted on the PES web site along with links to their abstracts in IEEE Xplore®.
 The deadline for submitting discussions is posted as well.
-The deadline is 90 days from the issue date of the Transactions in which the paper has been published.
+The deadline is 90 days from the issue date of the Transactions in which the paper or letter has been published.
 Discussions must be submitted to the PES Executive Office by the posted deadline date.
-(Please note: If a discussion is submitted prior to the paper being published in a specific issue of the Transactions, it will be some time before the discussion is processed.)
+(Please note: If a discussion is submitted prior to the paper or letter being published in a specific issue of the Transactions, it will be some time before the discussion is processed.)

 Discussion and Closure Routing